EigenHermit/H24/README.md

 ## Lensed QSOs in KiDS DR5 (Table3).csv: System Overview
 This table encompasses 272 (candidate) systems, including previously identified lenses.
 It provides a concise summary of each potential lensed quasar system.
 ## Table 4.csv: Detailed Information
-The second table offers in-depth data for each system listed in Table 1.
+The second table offers in-depth data for each system listed in Lensed QSOs in KiDS DR5 (Table3).csv
 ## Paper title: Using Convolutional Neural Networks to Search for Strongly Lensed Quasar in KiDS DR5
 Submitted to ApJ.
 ## Authors: